Growing corporate and disputes clout from TMT experts

 Telecoms & media

-Key partners: Kevin Mundie’s telecoms expertise, knowledge and practice are together a point of reference in the field.
-Elinor Cotait is another esteemed player, with an impressive CV, while Ana Claudia Beppu is the third partner in the practice.
+Key partners: Elinor Cotait is an esteemed player, with an impressive CV, while Ana Claudia Beppu is the another partner in the practice.
+Name partner Kevin Mundie, a reputed name in the field, passed away in 2017.

 Analysis: Telecoms work is the foundation of the firm's reputation and remains a key strength as a market-leading practice.
 Telecom Italia, along with its mobile subsidiary TIM, are regular clients and hire the team to assist on bids for radio spectrum.
 Mundie e Advogados' TMT team has also been kept busy with an auction for satellite slots, and advised one of the winning bidders, UAE's Star Satellite Communications, in an auction in 2015.
 One telecoms client praises Mundie e Advogados' "superlative technical competence", which is bolstered by excellent value-for-money, client service, quick execution and a team that is able to offer "realistic solutions to complex legal issues".